Fill out the form to download

 where \(\alpha\) is stiffness-proportional damping coefficient \([seconds]\) and \(\beta\) is mass-proportional damping \([1/seconds]\).

-Hysteretic Damping, also known as structural damping.
+Structural damping is also known as hysteretic damping.
 Here the damping is assumed to be proportional to the displacement.
-The damping effect is controlled by the hysteretic damping coefficient \(\kappa\) of the material.
-The system equation is then:
+The damping effect is controlled by specifying the Damping Level based on the percentage of the critical damping.

 Important